2015 Regional Workshops: Bringing Education to Your Region

 OGR’s Regional Workshops in 2014 and 2015 have been a success!

-Many thanks to Alan Creedy, Karl Jennings, Chris Kuhnen, Mike Nicodemus & Mike Watkins (NFDA), and Dan Isard & Erin Whitaker for presenting invaluable information at OGR’s regional workshops.
+Many thanks to Alan Creedy, Karl Jennings, Chris Kuhnen, Mike Nicodemus & Mike Watkins (NFDA), and Dan Isard & Erin Whitaker for presenting invaluable information at OGR’s regional workshops in 2014 & 2015.

 Special thanks to the following OGR members for hosting the following workshops: